Railroad Terms

 Railroad detective, police, or security personnel, often found in plain clothes in rail yards or piggy-back lifts where high-dollar freight is being moved.

-Radio Train
+Radio train

 A heavy train that has additional "slave" locomotives located in the middle of the train that are controlled by the engineer remotely by radio.

-Red Eye
+Red eye

 Reefer

-A common slang term for a refrigerator car.
+A refrigerator car.

-Register Station
+Register station

 A station at which a train register is located.

-Regular Train
+Regular train

 A train authorized by a timetable schedule.

-Revenue Collection Train
+Revenue collection Train

 A train which picks up the revenue collected by the railroad clerk.

-Ribbon Rail
+Ribbon rail

 Continuous welded rail, laid in 1/4 mile lengths then welded end to end to make a continuous length.

-Rip Track
+Rip track

 A small car repair facility, often a single track in a small yard.
 Name derived from "Repair, Inspect, and Paint."

-Rolling Resistance
+Rolling resistance

 Resistance that is made up of wheel friction, journal friction, and wind resistance.
 It is non-recoverable.